DataDog/documentation/content/en/tracing/trace_collection/library_injection_local.md

 * Kubernetes v1.14+
 * Datadog [Cluster Agent v7.40+][3]
 * Datadog Admission Controller enabled. **Note**: In Helm chart v2.35.0 and later, Datadog Admission Controller is activated by default in the Cluster Agent.
-* Applications in Java, JavaScript, Python, or .NET deployed on Linux with a supported architecture.
+* Applications in Java, JavaScript, Python, .NET, or Ruby deployed on Linux with a supported architecture.
 Check the [corresponding container registry](#container-registries) for the complete list of supported architectures by language.

 **Note:** Python uWSGI applications are not supported.